google/WebFundamentals/src/content/en/updates/2018/05/welcome-to-immersive.md

 After checking the pose, it's time to draw something.
 The object you draw to is called a view (`XRView`).
 This is where the session type becomes important.
 Views are retrieved from the `XRFrame` object as an array.
-If you're in a non-exclusive session the array has one view.
-If you're in an exclusive session, the array has two, one for each eye.
+If you're in a non-immersive session the array has one view.
+If you're in an immersive session, the array has two, one for each eye.

     for (let view of xrFrame.views) {